GuangLun2000/HMP-GAE/README.md

 | [`HMP_GAE_Colab.ipynb`](HMP_GAE_Colab.ipynb) | The only maintained Colab notebook |
 | [`data/`](data/) | CSV caches for AG News and Yahoo Answers (downloaded on demand) |

-`results/` is created at runtime and is gitignored.

 ## Install and run

 ```bash